Solar power in Oregon: Government policy

 The Government of Oregon has taken a variety of actions to encourage solar energy use and manufacturing within the state.
-A 2017 law states that homeowners associations cannot ban solar panels.
+A 2017 law states that homeowner associations cannot ban solar panels.

 Net metering

 The state has a net metering program that allows for large installations of up to 2 MW of on-site electrical generation.
-A report released in 2009 by the Network for New Energy Choices and Vote Solar gave the state's net metering system an "A" grade, a rating only 9 other states received.
+A report released in 2009 by the Network for New Energy Choices and Vote Solar gave the state's net metering system an "A" grade, a rating only nine other states received.

 Renewable portfolio standard

-The state adopted a Renewable Portfolio Standard (RPS) in 2007 which requires that 25% of Oregon's electricity come from renewable resources by 2025.
+The state adopted a renewable portfolio standard (RPS) in 2007 which requires that 25% of Oregon's electricity come from renewable resources by 2025.
 The RPS was revised in 2009 to include a separate 20 MW solar photovoltaic requirement by 2020.

 Construction budget mandate

-Passed in the 2007 legislative session, House Bill 2620, requires that public entities such as state and local governments spend 1.5% of the construction budget for new or renovated buildings on on-site solar technologies.
+Passed in the 2007 legislative session, House Bill 2620 requires that public entities such as state and local governments spend 1.5% of the construction budget for new or renovated buildings on on-site solar technologies.

 Financial incentives

 Solar Within Reach

 Solar Within Reach is a program through the Energy Trust of Oregon that provides incentives for income-qualified families.
-Adding a solar power system to your home can greatly reduce your energy bills, and this program is designed to help offset the costs of installing such a system, so you can reap the benefits without a big startup cost.
+Adding a solar power system to a home can greatly reduce energy bills, and this program is designed to help offset the costs of installing such a system, so homeowners can reap the benefits without a big startup cost.